-Observe the maximum permissible sound pressure level according to the ISO 1680 standard.
+Observe the permissible sound pressure level in accordance with ISO 1680.
 The maximum permissible sound pressure level is 70 dB (A).

 4.10 Voltage and frequency fluctuations during line operation

 Unless stated otherwise on the rating plate, the permissible voltage/frequency fluctuation is corresponds to range B in IEC / EN 60034-1.